oleoleoleoleo/MFFOS/MFFOS/README.md

 ## License
 This project is open source and free to use and or modify for **noncommercial** purposes.

+All assets used in this game are labelled as free to reuse and are royalty free.

 ## Acknowledgments
 Many thanks to the colleagues and TA's from IronHack Lisbon squad 174, without which this game wouldn't have come to light.